Meet Our Coaches

 Originally from Rock Hill, SC., where he attended Northwestern High School and was a

 member of the 1993 State Championship Football Team.
 After graduating from NHS in 1995,

 he enlisted in the United States Navy and served 14 years on Active Duty.
 He played 2 years of

 Semi-Pro Football, while stationed in Japan.
 His coaching career began in 2002 at Erwin

 High School in Asheville N.C., where he served as a Wide Receiver Coach.
 "I have been blessed to learn the game from some great coaches, but even better men.
 I have been a coach for 16 years and I value the lessons, failures, and triumphs along the way.
 The greatest thing Football has allowed me to do is share my Faith in the Lord with young men and women throughout my

 journey.
 I look forward to helping build a program to make the City of Rock Hill proud.
 Go

 Bryant Thorpe, Line Backer/Defensive Line Coach

-Bryant Thorpe was born in Philadelphia, Pa.
-Graduated from Chester Senior High School 2006 where I played football, track, basketball, and wrestling.
-I spent a year playing football at Itawamba Community College and 2 years at Valdosta State University in south GA where I played football and won 2007 National Championship in Football.
-The past 9 years I've been playing and coaching Simi-Pro football in Rock Hill, York, Lancaster, Charlotte areas.
+Bryant Thorpe was born in Philadelphia, Pa., where he graduated from Chester Senior High School in 2006.
+There he played football and basketball, ran track and wrestled.
+He played football at Itawamba Community College for 1 year and at Valdosta State University in south GA for 2 years, where they won the 2007 National Championship.
+For the past 9 years, he has played and coached Semi-Pro Football in Rock Hill, York, Lancaster, and Charlotte areas.

 Rosalyn Martin, Special Teams Coordinator